-a.
+- a.
 Units of the New York National Guard returned from one Korean Mobilization as NGUS units are rapidly being reverted to their National Guard status.
-It is expected that all Public Law 461 (NGUS) units will have reverted to the State by 30 June 1955.

-b.
-The 187th Field Artillery Observation Battalion and the 101st Signal Battalion (Corps) have been completely reverted to their National Guard status.
+It is expected that all Public Law 461 (NGUS) units will have reverted to the State by 30 June 1955. - b.
+The 187th Field Artillery Observation Battalion and the 101st Signal Battalion (Corps) have been completely reverted to their National Guard status. - e.

-c.
 Recruiting in units reverted to State control has been very slow for the first year.
 After the unit has readjusted itself to its neighborhood and some young men have been brought into the unit, the strength pattern begins to rise.
-This is particularly noticeable in the 101st Signal Battalion (Corps) which returned from the Korean Mobilization with an aggregate of 83.
+This is particularly noticeable in the 101st Signal Battalion (Corps) which returned from the d.
+All of these returned AAA and NGUS units continue to function well at Field Training and, within two years, they should be on a par with the average National Guard unit.

+Korean Mobilization with an aggregate of 83.
 In 1953 they brought an aggregate of 114 to Field Training and in 1954 they brought an aggregate of 276 to Field Training-an excellent recruiting effort.